Policies and Guidelines for Employers

 Please note: Because the federal Solomon Amendment threatens the loss of federal funding to the University, the Law School cannot apply its nondiscrimination policy to the military.
 This exception to our policy does not in any way reflect acceptance of, or agreement with, any existing or proposed discriminatory hiring practices, including against transgender individuals in the Armed Services.

 Employers recruiting at Columbia Law School agree to comply with the recruiting policies and guidelines set forth in NALP’s General Standard for the Timing of Offers and Decisions.
+In addition, Columbia Law School has adopted the interim offer timing guidance effective as of December 13, 2018.
+To review the complete terms of the policies, please click the links below.

 Most importantly, employers are expected to: